sousandrei/firesquid/README.md

 [sample rootfs.ext4][rootfs] build from the `node-alpine` docker image.
 Boots, sleeps 3 seconds and then powers off.

 [firecracker][firecracker] releases, grab one accordingly

+## <a name="help-wanted"></a> Help wanted 🤝

+All contributions are welcome!

+If you are using or plan to use Firecracker or FireSquid please don't hesitate to reach out so we can foster a collaboration ecosystem around Firecracker.

 ## <a name="sponsors"></a> Sponsors ❤️